 - Use the small paint brush to brush any potting soil on the ledge of the bowl back into the middle.
 Brush the potting soil down the inner sides of the bowl so that there is no stray soil.
 If there is soil on the leaves, use the brush to clean off the succulents.

 - Gently pat down the potting soil to create a flat surface upon which to place the sand.
+Getting the edges level is important for glass succulent bowls so they look uniform when viewed from the side.

 - Carefully pour out the decorative sand onto the top of the potting soil.